maycherryaung/odin-recipes/README.md

 # odin-recipes
-I am now going to make a basic recipe website.
+I have created a webpage for recipes.
+The webpage links to three different pages each containing the recipe for a particular dish or desert.